Giandom/data-contracts/opendatamesh.org/quickstart/README.md

   -d "@dp-demo-descriptor/dp-demo-v1.0.0.json"
 ```

-At this point, our Data Product has been registered in the ODM platform, and we can begin managing its lifecycle.
+If no errors arises, the Flight Frequency Data Product has been validated and published in the Open Data Mesh Platform, and we can begin managing its lifecycle.

-# Airline Data Product - Deployment Phase
+# Flight Frequency Data Product - Deployment Phase
-Within the definition of the Airline Data Product (dp-demo-v1.0.0.json), you'll find, in the **Lifecycle** block, two main activities: **provisionInfraDev** and **deployAppDev**.
-The first one will deploy the necessary infrastructure for the Data Product, while the second will deploy the application that exposes the REST APIs on the newly created infrastructure.

 ## Start Infrastructure Provisioning Activity
 Let's start with the **provisionInfraDev** activity: